emit-js/emit/README.md

 ## Effects

-It is easy to emit anywhere.
-Using emit typically reduces lines of code typically devoted to importing and instatiating code.
+Its easy to emit anywhere.
+Using emit reduces lines of code typically devoted to importing and instatiating code across many files.

-End users can dynamically add functionality (such as logging) to listeners with minimal to no code changes.
+With minimal to no code changes, you can dynamically add functionality (such as logging) to all listeners.

-The pattern decouples libraries at the npm dependency level.
-Users maintain full control over library versioning and composition.
+The emit composer pattern decouples libraries at the npm dependency level.
+End users maintain full control over library versioning and composition.

-Emit better enables libraries to flexibly degrade if the end user chooses not to include certain components.
+Emit better enables libraries to flexibly degrade if you choose not to include certain components.

 ## Your first observable library